hindebosa/bullions/README.md

  > Ensure that the project can be cloned and run on different environments using the above instructions.

+## Resources

+For fetching the live Gold prices, you may consider using the API provided by [Metal Price API](https://metalpriceapi.com/).

+This API delivers accurate and reliable metal prices and includes a wide range of historical data.
+However, feel free to explore other solutions if you find them more suitable for this task.

 ## Bonus

 If you have completed the main tasks and have some time to spare, consider accomplishing this bonus task of creating a User entity.